Memitaru/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It represents the HTML page as a logical tree and allows you to interact with it programming languages.

 2. What is an event?

+An event is an action taking place on the page such as click or resize.
+They are often used with event listeners to add interactivity to a web page.
+When the event takes place you can do things like make the CSS or HTML of the page change.

 3. What is an event listener?

+An event listener watches the page for an event to take place so it can perform the necessary action.
+Examples of events you can listen for are click,mouseenter, and keypress.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like but since they aren't arrays there are still methods that can't be used on them.
+Converting to an array means there are more ways you can manipulate the list.

 5. What is a component?

+It's a reusable element created with a mix of CSS, HTML, and/or JavaScript.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product